radcamp/radcamp.github.io/AF-Biota/04_PCA_API.md

 ![png](04_PCA_API_files/04_PCA_API_Notebook_Rename.png)

 ### Import Python libraries
 The `import` keyword directs python to load a module into the currently running context.
 This is very similar to the `library()` function in R. We begin by importing ipyrad, as well as the analysis module.
+Copy the code below into a notebook cell and click run.

 ```python
 %matplotlib inline